proftodd/Advent_of_Code/AOC2022/README.md

 - Protocols
 - Difference in behavior between structs and classes
 - Closures (not as much as I'd like, but enough to get the job done)

+## Day 8

+- More with closures
+- Enum methods and properties